Weather Data for Simulation

 - Weather Source - Weather Source provides historical and real-time digital weather information for more than 10,000 locations across the United States and around the world.

-- Weather Analytics - Site specific weather files in EnergyPlus format based on the latest 30 years of hourly data are now available from the private sector company Weather Analytics for any official weather station on more than 600,000 35-km grid tiles across the globe.
+- Weather Analytics - Site specific weather files in EnergyPlus format based on your choice of the most current 30, 15, or 10 years of hourly data are now available from the private sector company Weather Analytics for any official weather station on more than 650,000 35-km grid tiles across the globe.
 These files are built by integrating hourly weather station observations and the new NOAA reanalysis data sets.
 Both Typical Meteorological Year (TMY) files and individual, Actual Meteorological Year (AMY) files are available, as are files constructed from the previous 12 months.

 - Meteonorm - Files for specific locations can be purchased in EnergyPlus format from Meteonorm company.
 Meteonorm extrapolates hourly data from statistical data for a location.
 Where statistical data aren't available, Meteonorm interpolates from other nearby sites.
 Generally, a statistical approach is a last resort ‐ weather files generated from statistics will not demonstrate the normal hour-to-hour and day-to-day variability seen in measured data.